Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 Idiomatic Expressions Involving Cats 26 to 30

-Meaning: That you have said something that you didn't intend to say.
-That a person has revealed a secret.
+Meaning: To suggest that you have said something you didn't intend to say.
+That a person has inadvertently revealed a secret.

-A way of saying that a person is agitated or extremely nervous and fidgety.
+This expression indicates that a person is agitated or highly nervous, and fidgety.

 Refers to someone trying to manage multiple tasks at the same time.
-Can be used to describe a person attempting to manage a large team of individuals who are all being uncooperative.
+Often used to describe a person attempting to manage a large team of individuals, all of which are uncooperative.

 That you, or another person, are very pleased with yourself and what you have accomplished.

 A phrase often used in a slightly derogatory or playful way.
-Can be used to say that a person is a little scruffy or not properly dressed for the occasion.
+Can state that a person is a little shabby or not properly dressed for the occasion.

-Refers to a person of loose morals.
-References the actions of a stray cat that hangs around the streets and alleyways of a town or city.
+References the actions of a stray cat that hangs around streets and alleyways of a town or city and refers to a person of loose morals.

 Meaning: to have absolutely no prospect of doing something.
 To have no chance at all.